sean-meade/cli-battleship-game/README.md

 Programming:
 - error handling for user input
-- create unit test to periodically check the board functionality
-- tell user size of ship when placing it
 - Rearrange the functions to mirror flow on the game.
 - Separate functions into different files
-- refactor code in place_ship function
 - Put all numbers as constants at top of files
 - make it so player cant use 'comp' as username
 - add colour to terminal